Macroeconomic Forecasting with Large Language Models: Introduction

 Our first contribution in this paper is a thorough investigation on how \tslm{}s perform in predicting macroeconomic time series.
-A second contribution is a detailed comparison of their performance versus state-of-the-art time series methods such as Bayesian Vector Autoregressions (BVARs) and Factor Models as well as Bayesian Additive Regression Trees (BART), which has become a very popular nonparametric model for macroeconomic forecasting.
+A second contribution is a detailed comparison of their performance versus state-of-the-art time series methods such as Bayesian Vector Autoregressions (BVARs) and Factor Models, as well as Neural Networks and Bayesian Additive Regression Trees (BART), which have both become very popular nonlinear models for macroeconomic forecasting.
+A third contribution is the development of a novel hybrid approach that combines the structural rigor of traditional econometric models with the adaptability of \tslm{}s, leading to consistent improvements in forecast accuracy across variables and horizons.
 In these endeavors, we focus on forecasting the variables contained in the FRED-MD dataset, a comprehensive repository of more than one hundred monthly macroeconomic variables curated by the Federal Reserve Economic Data (FRED) system.\footnote{See \href{https://research.stlouisfed.org/econ/mccracken/fred-databases/}{https://research.stlouisfed.org/econ/mccracken/fred-databases/}.} This dataset encompasses a diverse array of economic indicators, and it is considered a benchmark in macroeconomic forecasting.
 A non-exhaustive lists of contributions using this data set to study the performance of alternative models in macroeconomic forecasting includes \citet{Stock:Watson:2006}, \citet{Banburaetal2010}, \citet{Carriero:etal:JBES:2016}, \citet{CARRIERO2019JOE}, \citet{KOROBILIS2019241}, \citet{KOOP2019135}, \citet{chan2022asymmetric}.